-Both master and doctoral programs have three research directions: architectural design and theories, history and theories of architecture, and building technology.
+Both master and doctoral programs have three research directions: architectural design and theories, program in Conservation of Historic Architecture, and building technology.
 The Department is also a member of the Cheung Kong Scholar Program.

 With the rational spirit of modern architecture as its prototype, the diversity and flexibility in academic orientation, the emphasis on the interaction between contemporary building technology and culture, the pursuit of the world’s latest development in the field, and the integration of discipline predominance with regional advantages, the Department of Architecture, respecting diverse student aptitude and encouraging originality and innovation, aims attraining not only high-level professional architects being capable of addressing multiple challenges in practice with adequate basic skills and broad vision, but also future leaders and pioneers in the field.